tappiola/tappiola_shop/Readme.md

 5. You can't add to cart more items than amount in stock.
 6. Amount of items in cart shown on cart icon is updated dynamically wit help of redux store.
 7. Website supports direct links navigation, including bypassing search parameters in URL.
-8. Spinners on each page with data fecthed from the Server.
+8. Spinners on each page with data fetched from the Server.
 9. Error handling for cases when non-existing items are fetched or server returns error.
 10. Configurable inputs and form validation on submit
+11. Stock level is recalculated on successful item purchase